Raymond Carr: Personal life and death

 In 1950, Carr married Sara Ann Mary Strickland, daughter of Algernon Walter Strickland and of Lady Mary Pamela Madeline Sibell Charteris.
 Sara Strickland's maternal grandfather was Hugo Charteris, 11th Earl of Wemyss, and one of her great-grandfathers was Percy Wyndham (1835–1911), a Conservative politician who was one of The Souls.
 The Carrs have three sons and one daughter, Adam Henry Maillard Carr (born 1951), Matthew Xavier Maillard Carr (1953-2011), Laura Selina Madeline Carr (born 1954), and Alexander Rallion Charles Carr (born 1958).
 Their son Adam married Angela P. Barry in 1988, and their daughter Rose Angelica Mary Carr was born in 1991.
 Matthew, a portrait artist, married Lady Anne Mary Somerset in 1988, and their daughter Eleanor Carr was born in 1992.
 Laura Carr married Richard E. Barrowclough in 1978 and has four children, Milo Edmond, Conrad Oliver, Theodore Charles, and Sibell Augusta.

-Carr died on 19 April 2015 at the age of 96."Muere el historiador británico Raymond Carr."
-El País.
-Retrieved 21 April 2015.
+Carr died on 19 April 2015 at the age of 96.